 Kiroro has night skiing on one lift most nights, and some terrain park features, including some impressive jumps.

 Kiroro is an excellent ski resort for families.
 Staying at either of the hotels has specific benefits.
 The Sheraton Hotel is right at the base area and getting to the slopes couldn’t be easier.
-The Kiroro Tribute Portfolio Hotel is a short shuttle ride away, but has better facilities and is next to the snow park with lots of outdoor activities (see below), a 25m pool, and the “Granship” amusement arcade with climbing wall, pirates adventure, table tennis, karaoke and more.
+The Kiroro Tribute Portfolio Hotel and Yu Kiroro further from the main base area but there is ski run and lift access.
+The Tribute also has better facilities and is next to the snow park with lots of outdoor activities (see below), a 25m pool, and the “Granship” amusement arcade with climbing wall, pirates adventure, table tennis, karaoke and more.
 All are an additional charge.

 Kiroro has a well-developed ski school for kids.
 The Annie Kids Ski Academy is adapted from a program run out of the French resort, Avoriaz.
 It has a structured schedule of programs for kids to progress through the different levels.
 Unfortunately, at this stage, these lessons are only offered in Japanese, though foreigners are welcome to join in.
 If you require an English-speaking instructor you will need to book a private lesson.